aquavitae/norman/doc/source/data.rst

     .. seealso::

-        `validators` for some pre-build validators.
+        `validate` for some pre-build validators.

 Joins